odis43/odis43/README.md

 - 👋 Hi, I’m Odi
-- 👀 I’m interested in Front-End, AI, and Machine Learning
+- 👀 I’m interested in Front-End, LLMs, and UI/UX
-- 🌱 I’m currently learning Next js
 - 📫 How to reach me: oditha14@gmail.com or https://www.linkedin.com/in/oditha/

 <!---